cjbelo/takehome-test/SOLUTION-CJ-BELO.md

 * (GET) http://18.140.65.80/rest-api/list_names.php
 * (GET) http://18.140.65.80/rest-api/get_data.php?id=1

-*Hit generate_token api to get the token*
+*Hit generate_token api to get the token.*

-*Use Bearer Token for Authorization when testing the API*
+*Use Bearer Token for Authorization when testing the API.*

 ---